MrWolfZ/simplux/README.md

 # simplux - simple, scalable state management for web applications

-**simplux** is state management as it should be: simple to use, no boilerplate, type-safe but not verbose, and with excellent testability. **simplux** provides out-of-the-box support for [React](https://reactjs.org/) and [Angular](https://angular.io/), but can be used with virtually any framework.
+**simplux** is state management as it should be: simple to use, no boilerplate, type-safe but not verbose, and with excellent testability. **simplux** provides out-of-the-box support for [React](https://reactjs.org/) and [Angular](https://angular.io/), but can be used with any framework.

 [![npm version](https://badge.fury.io/js/%40simplux%2Fcore.svg)](https://www.npmjs.com/package/@simplux/core)
 [![Build Status](https://travis-ci.org/MrWolfZ/simplux.svg?branch=master)](https://travis-ci.org/MrWolfZ/simplux)